This is the top of this pageSite menu here

 Contents of question Answer

-[Regarding the cost of school lunch ingredients due to free preschool education]
+[About the burden of school lunch ingredients due to free early childhood education]

-With the introduction of free childcare in October, the burden of school lunch expenses will begin, and I heard that it will be 7,500 yen a month in Inagi.
-Please explain the process of determining the amount.
+With childcare becoming free from October, children will have to pay for school lunches, which I heard costs 7,500 yen a month at Inagi.
+Please explain the process behind determining the amount.

-・Today (September 27), the draft ordinance has been discussed in parliament, but there seems to be a lot of misunderstanding.
-There is a misunderstanding that the new burden will increase, but the childcare fee for all will be reduced.
+・Today (September 27th), the proposed ordinance was brought before the assembly and debated, but there seems to be quite a bit of misunderstanding.
+There is a misunderstanding that this will mean an additional burden, but childcare fees for everyone will be reduced.
 Accurate information will be promptly posted on the city website.

-・The system revision this time is to make childcare fees free, and does not include free school lunch fees due to the balance with kindergartens.
-It is the actual cost of the material cost, not the entire school lunch fee, and the personnel cost of the staff who cooks is also taken.
-In fact, it is not something that can be settled at 7,500 yen, and the public expense burden is also large.
-Please understand that this is a system that makes childcare fees themselves free of charge and excludes school lunch fees.
+-The current system reform is to make childcare fees free, but does not include free school lunch fees due to the need for kindergartens.
+This does not cover the entire cost of school lunches, but rather the actual cost of ingredients, as well as the labor costs of the staff who prepare the meals.
+In reality, it does not cost 7,500 yen, and the public expense burden is large.
+Please understand that this is a system in which childcare fees are waived, and school lunch fees are excluded.

-・As for the process of determining the amount, there were seven discussions at the meeting of private nursery school principals, including the department in charge.
-During this discussion, it was decided that the child would not necessarily be admitted to the nursery school of their choice, and that the amount would be unified rather than differing at each kindergarten.
-In public parks, the average is 5,400 yen, and the national standard of 3,000 yen for staple food and 4,500 yen for side dishes was also used as a reference.
+・As for how the amount was decided, there were seven discussions at the private nursery school director's association, including the relevant departments.
+During this discussion, it was decided that children would not necessarily be able to enroll in the nursery school of their choice, but rather that the fees would be the same for each nursery school.
+The average price at public gardens is 5,400 yen, and the national standard of 3,000 yen for staple food and 4,500 yen for side dishes, for a total of 7,500 yen, was also taken into consideration, and after repeated discussions, the price was decided at 7,500 yen.

-・There seems to be another big misunderstanding, and there is widespread information that ``a subsidy of 3,000 yen per person is available from city to city,'' but this is not true.
-As a comprehensive subsidy, it was changed to a comprehensive subsidy for child-rearing businesses.
-For this reason, the argument that the price should be reduced by 3,000 yen does not hold as a theory.
+・There seems to be another big misconception, and there is widespread information that ``the city provides a subsidy of 3,000 yen per person,'' but this is not true.
+The comprehensive subsidy was changed to a comprehensive subsidy for child-rearing projects.
+For this reason, the argument that the amount should be reduced by 3,000 yen does not hold up logically.

-・Most cities seem to bear the costs independently.
-If Inagi lowers the cost, the tax of the city will be appropriated, and if 90% of the 2,500 children, or about 2,000 children, are subsidized with 3,000 yen, it will be 72 million yen, which is a large expense.
+・Most cities appear to be paying their own expenses.
+If Inagi were to lower the amount, city taxes would have to be appropriated, and if 90% of the 2,500 children, or 3,000 yen, were subsidized for around 2,000 children, it would amount to 72 million yen, a large expense.
 I have no choice but to cut other businesses.

-・However, there is room to consider changing the amount of 7,500 yen.
+・However, there is room to consider changing the amount of 7,500 yen, and we will hold another school director's meeting to consider it.

-Assuming that the consumption tax rises from 5,400 yen at public schools to 6,000 yen, how will you spend the remaining 1,500 yen?
-I can't accept it being used for something else.
-The school lunch fee is only for ingredients, so it is not used for anything else.
-Currently, the amount of money is different in each kindergarten, so it is to be unified to 7500 yen.
+If the consumption tax increases and the public school charge of 5,400 yen becomes 6,000 yen, how will you use the extra 1,500 yen?
+I'm not satisfied with it being used for other things.
+School lunch expenses are only for ingredients, so they are not used for anything else.
+Currently, the amount varies depending on the park, so the plan is to standardize it at 7,500 yen.

-I heard that it was decided at the meeting of the principals, but was there any request from the principal in the situation where other cities are providing subsidies?
-Subsidies from the metropolitan government are used up in other areas of childcare.
-Each city has its own way of thinking, and Inagi sees increasing the number of nursery school facilities as a priority issue.
+It was said that the decision was made by the school director's meeting, but given that other cities are providing subsidies, was there no request from the school director?
+The Tokyo metropolitan government's subsidies are being used up for other aspects of childcare.
+Each city has its own way of thinking, and Inagi City considers increasing the number of nursery school facilities to be a priority issue.

-Only Inagi is expensive in Tokyo, 4500 yen is better.
-I would like you to consider reducing the amount even if it is 500 yen or 1000 yen. ・The government does not provide 100% of the childcare fees, and the new burden on the city is enormous.
+Inagi is the only place in Tokyo that is more expensive, at 4,500 yen, which is better.
+I would like you to consider reducing the amount, whether it's 500 yen or 1000 yen. ・The government will not be paying 100% of the cost of making childcare fees free, and the city will also have to bear a huge burden.

-・Many cities are only public schools.
-Private schools are actual expenses.
+・Many cities are public only.
+Private schools charge actual fees.

-・There is an idea to reduce the cost of food ingredients to 6,000 yen, but don't you think that 7,500 yen for lunch is good?
+・There is an idea to lower the cost of ingredients to 6,000 yen, but don't you think that a 7,500 yen school lunch is better?

-The number of nursery schools is increasing and the number of working parents is increasing, but after-school care is not increasing. ・Remaining after-school childcare and increasing the number of after-school children's classes.
+Although the number of daycare centers and the number of working parents is increasing, the number of after-school childcare facilities is not increasing. ・After-school care is being maintained and the number of after-school classes is being increased.
 This does not mean that after-school care will not be increased.

-At nursery schools, there are vacancies for children over the age of 3, and I want you to think about the balance.
-Also, I want you to think carefully about how to use the city's comprehensive subsidy. - Subsidies from the Tokyo metropolitan government are utilized for kindergartens and nursery schools.
+At nursery schools, there are spaces available for children over 3 years old, so please consider the balance.
+I also want them to think carefully about how to use the Tokyo metropolitan government's comprehensive subsidies. - Subsidies from the Tokyo metropolitan government are utilized for kindergartens and nursery schools.
 The subsidy is not based on the amount per person, but on a points-based system, and is allocated to each city.
 Currently, there is no money left for school lunch expenses.

 ・With limited financial resources, it is important to decide where to allocate administrative services.
 For example, after-school classes for children cost 200 million yen, and i-buses cost 100 million yen.
 There is a strong desire to increase the number of i-buses, but if they were to increase the number of buses every 30 minutes as requested, it would cost 200 million yen.
 Furthermore, if school lunches were made free for elementary schools, it would cost around 400 million yen, which is something that we cannot afford.

-Parents are not informed about the process of determining the amount.
-The reason it went up in flames was because of the lack of explanation.
-I know there is no money in the city, but there is no explanation for the paying side, and distrust is growing. ・I have to reflect on the fact that the way I communicated was not sufficient.
-Details will be posted on the city website tomorrow.
-An extraordinary meeting of principals will be held.
-I may not be able to do what you want, but I would like to consider it.
+The details of how the amount was determined were not explained to parents.
+The reason for the controversy was the lack of explanation.
+I know that the city doesn't have the money, but there is no explanation given to those who pay, and my sense of distrust is growing. ・We must reflect on the fact that we did not convey the information sufficiently.
+The details will be posted on the city website tomorrow.
+An extraordinary principal's meeting will be held.
+Although it may not work as requested, I would like to consider it.

-[Utilization policy for the site of the first kitchen]
+[Utilization policy for the site of the first cooking facility]

-How do you plan to utilize the site of the first school lunch kitchen?
+How do you plan to utilize the site of the school lunch kitchen No. 1?

-・The site for the first kitchen was a leased land, but the city does not have the money to purchase the land, so the city-owned land portion of the site will be sold and used as other sources of revenue.
+- The land for the first kitchen was leased land, but since the city does not have the money to purchase the land, the city-owned portion of the site will be sold and other sources of funds will be used.

-・The use of the site is still under consideration, but since it is located at the end of a residential area, the plan is to sort it out and build a bridge over the waterway.
+・The use of the site is still under consideration, but since it is in the middle of a residential area, the plan is to clear it up and build a bridge over the waterway.

-I used to work in the first kitchen, but there were many part-time workers.
-What will happen to the staff structure after the move? ・In the new kitchen, we would like to outsource the preparation of menus and procurement of ingredients to city officials and dieticians, instead of directly managing everything.
-The cooking staff of the first kitchen will be sent to the second kitchen.
+I used to work at the No. 1 kitchen, but there were many part-time employees.
+What will happen to the staff structure after the move? ・In the new kitchen, we would like to have city staff and nutritionists handle the menu creation and ingredient procurement, and outsource the cooking, rather than being directly managed.
+The cooking staff from the first kitchen will be transferred to the second kitchen.

-・GHQ ordered the dissolution of residents' associations after the war, and there are still some municipalities in Tokyo that no longer exist.
+・GHQ ordered the dissolution of neighborhood associations after the war, and there are still some municipalities in Tokyo that no longer exist, but I believe that neighborhood associations are essential for promoting collaborative community development.

-・As a first impression, we distribute PR flyers at the city office and encourage new residents to join.
+・As a first impression for new residents, we are distributing PR flyers at city counters to encourage them to join.

-・If you join the residents' association, you have to play a role, which seems to be a burden.
-First of all, in order to reduce the burden on officers, it may be possible to organize events.
-In addition, a supporting membership system that exempts executives is also conceivable.
-I would like to exchange ideas and have discussions.
+・When you join a neighborhood association, you have to play a role, which seems to be a burden.
+First of all, it might be possible to organize events in order to reduce the burden on executives.
+Another possibility is a supporting membership system that exempts officers.
+I would like to share ideas and have discussions.

-・However, I think that the enrollment rate is not the only measure.
-Isn't it important whether the activity is lively or not?
-Even if the membership rate is less than 50%, I think it's good to aim for fun activities.
+-However, I don't think the participation rate is the only measure.
+Isn't it important whether the activities are lively or not?
+Even if the participation rate is below 50%, I think it's a good idea to aim for fun activities.

-Inagi City General Affairs Department Secretary and Public Relations Division
+Inagi City General Affairs Department Secretary Public Relations Division

 Phone: 042-378-2111 Fax: 042-377-4781